Review of DivorceCare® Divorce Recovery Groups:

 .

 Con #10: Most DC groups are coed.
 This is how the founder, Steve Grissom, wants it.
 Sadly, 1-in-4 Christian marriages in the U.S. have intimate partner violence.
 That means there could be abusive men (and women) in the group who aren’t safe.
 Many Christian men have been taught by churches that they are entitled to make all major decisions and call the shots in the household.
 Taken to the extreme, this means a few men (and women) attending these groups believe the husband has almost a free pass to do anything he wishes, regardless of the damage he does to his wife.
 These men feel aggrieved that their wives left them, often claiming they have no idea why their wives left, and suggesting their wives had no biblical grounds for leaving.
 This is a red flag that some men (and perhaps some women) in a DivorceCare® group (and frankly, any divorce recovery group) could be abusers themselves.
 The DivorceCare® leader guide recommends precautions to take at the end of each session, including escorting women to their cars and prohibiting dating.
 But abusive people don’t think the rules apply to them.
-Over the years, there have been many reports in the password- protected Leaders Forum by DivorceCare leaders regarding problems in this area.
+Over the years, there have been many reports in the password- protected DivorceCare Leaders Forum regarding problems.

 .